 - Interacting and collaborating with yeast screening, target ID and medicinal chemistry teams to validate compound and target activities in mammalian cells.

 Experience and skills required:

-- Excellent written and oral communication skills
+- Excellent verbal, written communication and presentation skills are essential.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability or protected veteran status.